Azure/batch-shipyard/docs/63-batch-shipyard-custom-images.md

 TCP traffic is allowed on ports 29876 and 29877.
 Port 22 for TCP traffic should also be allowed for SSH.
-Note that Azure Batch will apply the necessary inbound security rules to ports 29876 and 29877 through a Network Security Group on each network interface of the compute nodes to block traffic that does not originate from the Azure Batch service.
+Note that Azure Batch will apply the necessary inbound security rules to ports 29876 and 29877 through a Network Security Group on either the virtual network or each network interface of the compute nodes to block traffic that does not originate from the Azure Batch service.
 Port 22, however, will be allowed from any source address in the Network Security Group.
 You can optionally reduce the allowable inbound address space for SSH on your software firewall rules or through the Azure Batch created Network Security Group applied to compute nodes.

 ### Batch Shipyard Node Preparation and Custom Images
 For non-custom images (i.e., platform images or Marketplace images), Batch